Trump: The Game

-Trump: The Game is a board game named after American businessman Donald Trump.
-Milton Bradley Company initially released the game in 1989, but it sold poorly, with only 800,000 copies sold out of an expected two million.
+Trump: The Game is a board game depicting Donald Trump.
+Milton Bradley Company initially released the game in 1989, but it sold only 800,000 copies out of an expected two million.
 Parker Brothers re-released Trump: The Game in 2004 following the success of Trump's reality television series, The Apprentice, from earlier that year.
-Trump: The Game received mixed reviews from critics and the public audience.
+Trump: The Game received mixed reviews from critics.

 History

 Pre-release

 Jeffrey Breslow pitched the game to Donald Trump in his office at Trump Tower in New York.
-As Breslow explained the concept, Trump interrupted to say, "I like it — what's next?"
+As Breslow explained the concept, Trump interrupted to say, "I like it—what's next?"
 Trump received offers from four toy companies that were interested in releasing the game.
 Trump chose Milton Bradley Company, which he called "the Rolls-Royce of game companies."
 Parker Brothers declined an offer to produce the game.
 After receiving approval from Trump, Breslow sold the concept for the game to Milton Bradley and then held another meeting with Trump to discuss how their profits would be split.
-Breslow initially suggested splitting the profits equally, but according to him, Trump replied, "I don't do 50-50."
+Breslow initially suggested splitting the profits equally, but according to him, Trump replied, "I don't do 50–50."
 Trump received 60 percent of the profits to Breslow's 40 percent.
 Breslow said, "The game wasn't sellable without Donald Trump.
-He could have squeezed me for even 80-20.
+He could have squeezed me for even 80–20.
 He knew he was in the driver's seat."
 Breslow requested that Trump promote the game at the American International Toy Fair and at the Milton Bradley factory, which Trump agreed to do.

 Trump: The Game was unveiled during an event at Trump Tower on February 7, 1989.
 The game was expected to retail for $25.
 Trump said at the event that his undisclosed percentage of the game's revenue would be donated to charities that benefited cerebral palsy and AIDS research, as well as help for homeless people.
 Milton Bradley executives, who had worked with Trump for more than a year on the game, were surprised as they had not been aware of Trump's charitable intentions.
 The game was patterned after Monopoly, and based on Trump's career and his 1987 book, The Art of the Deal.
 Trump, who received input in developing the game with Milton Bradley game specialists, said, "I didn't want a game based solely on chance.
 I wanted a game based on talent.
 And I wanted to teach people if they have business instincts.
 It's great if they can learn that from a game instead of having to go out and lose your shirt."
 Trump also said, "I really like the game.
 It's much more sophisticated than Monopoly, which I've played all my life."
 George Ditomassi, the president of Milton Bradley at the time, declined to specify how much money the company paid Trump to name the game after him, although Ditomassi estimated that the game's donated proceeds would total $20 million.